alex-bellon/wikipedia/README.md

 - [Pester power](https://en.wikipedia.org/wiki/Pester_power) - the "tendency of children, who are bombarded with marketers' messages, to unrelentingly request advertised items".
 - [Politician's syllogism](https://en.wikipedia.org/wiki/Politician%27s_syllogism) - The politician's syllogism, also known as the politician's logic or the politician's fallacy, is a logical fallacy of the form: We must do something.
 This is something.
 Therefore, we must do this.
 - [Postdiction](https://en.wikipedia.org/wiki/Postdiction) -  In skepticism, it is considered an effect of hindsight bias that explains claimed predictions of significant events such as plane crashes and natural disasters.
+- [Reducto ad Hitlerum](https://en.wikipedia.org/wiki/Reductio_ad_Hitlerum) - also known as playing the Nazi card, is an attempt to invalidate someone else's position on the basis that the same view was held by Adolf Hitler or the Nazi Party.
 - [Russian political jokes](https://en.wikipedia.org/wiki/Russian_political_jokes) -  a part of Russian humour and can be grouped into the major time periods: Imperial Russia, Soviet Union and finally post-Soviet Russia.
 - [San Seriffe](https://en.wikipedia.org/wiki/San_Serriffe) - a fictional island nation created for April Fools' Day 1977, by Britain's Guardian newspaper.
 - [Schroedinger's cat in popular culture](https://en.wikipedia.org/wiki/Schr%C3%B6dinger's_cat_in_popular_culture)